STMicroelectronics/stm32ai-modelzoo/semantic_segmentation/src/README.md

 The `name` attribute is mandatory.
 To date, a unique value is accepted: `pascal_voc`.
 This parameter is used in the data_loader in order to correctly construct each dataset expecting PASCAL VOC 2012 structure.
 In the future, it could be extended to other datasets type.

+**The official PASCAL VOC dataset contains 1,464 training images and masks, and 1,449 validation images and masks for semantic segmentation use cases.
+The segmentation masks that come in the official dataset are RGB masks.
+Please check the [link](https://github.com/kazuto1011/deeplab-pytorch/blob/master/data/datasets/voc12/README.md) to get augmented segmentation masks where the masks are formatted as images with pixel values as integers, where each integer corresponds to a different class label.**

+**This will give you about 10,582 training images.
+After downloading the set, please remember to use the [`trainaug.txt`](../datasets/VOC2012/ImageSets/Segmentation/trainaug.txt) file containing the IDs of the new training masks.**

 As already mentioned, to respect PASCAL VOC 2012 structure we need 3 paths for each set.
 As an exception, due to the specific structure of PASCAL VOC, the validation set only needs one parameter: the validation files path.
 It will automatically fetch the specified images in the training path jpeg images directory and the corresponding masks in the training masks path.